Beating Breast Cancer

-So, so that was me.
+So, that was me.
 So I, I’ve been away to go there.
 And they had us meditating each day in this beautiful space and eating nourishing foods.
-So and then I started to read online also about how helpful meditation isn’t healing and there’s lots of scientific research now, that shows that there’s this this woman, Elizabeth Blackburn, and she is an Australian woman actually, but she lives in the States but she won a Nobel Prize for science.
+So then I started to read online also about how helpful meditation isn’t healing and there’s lots of scientific research now, that shows that there’s this woman, Elizabeth Blackburn, and she is an Australian woman actually, but she lives in the States but she won a Nobel Prize for science.

 And anyway, she had done these studies around with a control group that she got to meditate for Six months, and then another control group, but both of them had a progressed disease process.
 So they all had advanced cancers and things like that.
 Anyway, what she noticed is that in the body in the cells, you have these things called telomeres, and they’re like shoelace endings.

 And when someone dies, they completely shrink to nothing.
 And if you’re healthy, they’re longer.
 And when you have a disease in your body, they’re shrinking.
 And she noticed with the group that was meditating, she could see under the Microsoft that those telomeres were lengthening.

 Yeah.
 So So it’s interesting.
 So that kind of gave me a bit of inspiration to go Oh, gotta keep keep this up.
 You know, like, even though I’m having trouble getting there.
 At least me sitting here.
 My telomeres are repairing themselves.
 I was telling you initially and I Sorry.